Wallpaper Buying and Caring: Everything You Need to Know

 What are the types of wallpaper that you offer?

 (The type of material for each wallpaper can be found on the respective product page.)

-There are four types of wallpaper that we offer:
+There are two types of wallpaper that we offer:

 Non-woven wallpapers are made of a combination of natural and synthetic fibres.
 Whereas traditional wallpapers need to be soaked before application, non-woven wallpapers do not, making them the easiest choice for both application and removal.
 Simply apply the wallpaper paste directly to the wall to hang your wallpaper.

 Choose this wallpaper type if: You want the beautiful texture of a wallpaper with as much ease as possible.

 Our unique magnetic non-woven wallpaper is a fun and whimsical addition to any room.
 It’s comprised of three layers: a magnet receptive liner against the wall, a white lining paper and the patterned non-woven paper on top.
 Please remember to leave sufficient drying time in between each layer application.